xmtp/docs-xmtp-org/docs/pages/protocol/v3/identity.md

 ## Update the inbox

-Every action that changes the Inbox is stored in a sequential log, called the _inbox log_, and that log is available to all XMTP nodes.
+Every action that changes the inbox is stored in a sequential log, called the _inbox log_, and that log is available to all XMTP nodes.
 There is a secondary log, the _address log_, that is just the address-related entries in the inbox log.
 The logs are accessed and validated by XMTP and are not visible to client apps.
 What apps can do is submit changes to the log through _identity actions_.

 ### Identity actions

-An update to the Inbox is called an _identity action_.
+An update to the inbox is called an _identity action_.
 An identity action can have multiple events in one action, but the inbox log only stores 256 actions.

 An identity action starts with a header, followed by one or more events.

-The header contains the Inbox ID being updated and the time of the current update:
+The header contains the inbox ID being updated and the time of the current update:

 ```text
 XMTP : Authenticate to inbox